Utilizing localized fast radio bursts to constrain their progenitors and the expansion history of the Universe: Constraining the age of FRB progenitors

-As a crucial check of our results, we assume a bimodal distribution of host galaxy DM ($\mu_0$) with an addition of high DM component which is contributed by magnetars.
-This is motivated by the fact that the sample of well studied FRBs clearly includes both sources in highly active star forming regions, with a significant DM component associated with the sources' immediate environment and host galaxies (e.g. FRB 20121102A and FRB 20190520B, \cite{Niu2022,Jahns2023}) and other sources, such as FRB 20200120E, which has been localized to an old environment - a globular cluster in M81, and for which the DM contribution from the source and host is constrained to be $\lesssim 20 \mbox{pc cm}^{-3}$ \cite{Bhardwaj2021,Kirsten2022}.
-We assume this large DM component to have $\mu_{0,{\rm high}} \approx 5.86$ ( or ${\rm e}^{\mu_{0,{\rm high}}}\approx 350$ pc cm$^{-3}$) and $\sigma_{\rm host}=1$, consistent with the population of Galactic magnetars.
+As an additional check of our results, we assume a bimodal distribution of host galaxy DM ($\mu_0$) with an addition of high DM component which is contributed by persistent emission-like sources (e.g. FRB 20121102A and FRB 20190520B, \cite{Niu2022,Jahns2023}) are likely young and high-magnetic field strength magnetars \citep{RABG2025}.
+This is motivated by the fact that the sample of well studied FRBs clearly includes both sources in highly active star forming regions, with a significant DM component associated with the sources' immediate environment and host galaxies (as described above) and other sources, such as FRB 20200120E, which has been localized to an old environment - a globular cluster in M81, and for which the DM contribution from the source and host is constrained to be $\lesssim 20 \mbox{pc cm}^{-3}$ \cite{Bhardwaj2021,Kirsten2022}.
+We assume this large DM component to have $\mu_{0,{\rm high}} \approx 5.86$ ( or ${\rm e}^{\mu_{0,{\rm high}}}\approx 350$ pc cm$^{-3}$) and $\sigma_{\rm host}=1$, consistent with the population of persistent emission-like sources.
 We assume the large DM population to be a fraction $f$ of total population of FRBs.
 We fit our sample of 110 FRBs with this bimodal distribution of $\mu_0$ (fitting $\mu_{0,{\rm low}}$) in addition to varying $h$ and $f$.
 We find that $f$ is consistent with zero with 1$\sigma$ upper limit to be 0.3.
 The current data is not powerful enough to constrain $f$ at high significance, and the large DM population may still be the overall majority.
 Therefore, we do not pursue this issue further in this work.
 We note that, in this case, the estimate for $h$ becomes $0.66^{+0.28}_{-0.16}$.